 The QPR Suicide Prevention Gatekeeper Training Program

 To help our community recognize warning signs for suicide and assist others in need, CAPS has chosen the QPR (Question-Persuade-Refer) Suicide Prevention Gatekeeper Training Program, a community-focused, nationally-recognized, empirically-based suicide prevention program, to educate our community about suicide and the resources available for those needing professional help.
 Any person on our campus (i.e., student, staff, or faculty) who is in a position to notice that another individual is distressed and needs help is a “gatekeeper.”
 QPR is intended to teach individuals how to recognize the warning signs of suicide, and provides guidelines on how to Question a person about potential suicidal thoughts, Persuade them to seek help, and Refer them to appropriate professional services.
 The training program is appropriate for students, staff, and faculty.
 QPR sessions last 1.5 hours and have a 35-person maximum.
-We offer prescheduled training sessions and training for groups by request by contacting CAPS Suicide Prevention Program Coordinator, Dr. Monika Gutkowska.
+To request a free QPR training session please contact CAPS Suicide Prevention Program Coordinator, Dr. Monika Gutkowska.
 If requesting a program, please allow at least three weeks advance notice due a large number of requests for training.
 Learn more about QPR from the QPR Institute.

 Learn how to recognize the warning signs of suicide and how to respond to distressed comments/videos/links posted by your friend on Facebook.
 Help a Friend in Need, Community Guide to Facebook (PDF).